Zamalek 1-0 (1-0 agg) Hassania Agadir: Hassan's goal fires Zamalek into CafCC semis | Goal.com

 The semi-final appearance will see Zamalek enhancing their chances of lifting their first trophy in African club competitions since bagging the 2003 Caf Super Cup.

-Hassania Agadir provided some stern challenge for Zamalek but eventually succumbed to Hassan’s volleyed goal following a poor defensive clearance by the Moroccan visitors.
+Hassania Agadir provided a stern challenge for Zamalek but eventually succumbed to Hassan’s volleyed goal following a poor defensive clearance by the Moroccan visitors.

-Ibrahim was to miss two good chances as he shot narrowly wide on both occassions in the first half.
+Ibrahim was to miss two good chances as he shot narrowly wide on both occasions in the first half.

-Knowing that an equaliser would take them to the semifinals, Hassania Agadir pushed with substitute Karim El Berkaoui coming close, while Imad Kimaoui was denied by the woodwork.
+Knowing that an equaliser would take them to the semis, Hassania Agadir pushed with substitute Karim El Berkaoui coming close, while Imad Kimaoui was denied by the woodwork.

 Zamalek also showed keeness to extend their lead as Hassan had a goal right at the death disallowed for handball.